 As an author, I’m a small fish—a minnow really—in a very big pond.
 Have I had dreams of feeding with the big fish (the NYT bestsellers list, etc.)?
 Sure.
 Do I feel like an imposter because I haven’t achieved that level of fame?
 Absolutely not.
 Take pride in what you do and do your best.
 Be open to learn.
 Don’t let the negativity of self-doubt take you down.
 Stop comparing yourself to the bigger fish and embrace your accomplishments.
 Own your mistakes, make corrections as you can, and move on.
 Sharpen your skills.

-And for heaven’s sake don’t forget to laugh at yourself.
-It’s much harder being a human than being a writer or editor or chef or artist.
-Give yourself a break, then come back stronger.
+being a writer or editor or chef or artist.
+Give yourself a break, then come

 No comments: